alexisperumal/web-scraping-challenge/README.md

 # web-scraping-challenge
 UCSD Data Science Bootcamp HW 12

-Scape data on Mars from multiple websites, store it in a db, and with Flask and bootstrap create a new aggregator website publishing that data.
+Scape data on Mars from multiple websites, store it in a Mongo db, and with Flask and bootstrap create a new aggregator website publishing that data.
+The website has an endpoint (triggered by a button on the home page) to rescrape and refresh itself.

 Key Files: